Banknotes of the Nigerian naira: Coins versus notes

-Denominations
+However, as the purchasing value of the Nigerian currency has fallen over the years, the kobo is no longer commonly encountered, thus coins are hard to come by.
+Likewise, the lower naira denominations are not often seen as they have become impractical for most purchases.

+Naira denominations

 The naira is issued in several denominations, each with distinct designs and portraits of Nigerians of historical or cultural significance.
 As of 2023, the following notes are in circulation: